Heroku Postgres Metrics Logs

 : The number of connections established on the database.sample#waiting-connections

 : Number of connections waiting on a lock to be acquired.
-If many connections are waiting, this metric can be a sign of mishandled database concurrency.sample#current_transaction
+If many connections are waiting, this metric can be a sign of mishandled database concurrency.sample#max-connections

-: The current transaction ID, which can be used to track writes over time.sample#index-cache-hit-rate
+: The current transaction ID, used to track writes over time.sample#index-cache-hit-rate

 : Replication lag, measured as the number of commits that this follower is behind its leader.
 Replication is asynchronous so a number greater than zero doesn’t indicate an issue, however an increasing value deserves investigation.
 Read more in Monitoring Followers.
-This metric is only published for follower databases.sample#primary-available
+We only have this metric for follower databases.sample#primary-available

 : For databases with high availability, a value of1